byinshi/html-tags/README.md

 ```
 HTML: Stand for Hypertext markup language
 ```
-It is markup language that we use to communicate with browser the kind of element to display. \n \n **Markup language** is a language that uses tags aka angle brackect <> to describe element. \n **So :exclamation:**, HTML is language thats uses tags to tell the browser to structure certain elements.
+It is markup language that we use to communicate with browser the kind of element to display. \
+**Markup language** is a language that uses tags aka angle brackect <> to describe element. \
+**So :exclamation:**, HTML is language thats uses tags to tell the browser to structure certain elements.
 You can create webpages  with HTML too :relaxed:
 ```HTML